near/docs/docs/tutorials/contracts/xcc-rust-cheatsheet.md

 In Rust smart contracts, cross contract calls are made by:

 1. Defining traits
-2. calling methods on the defined traits
+2. Calling methods on the defined traits
 3. Optional, registering callbacks with `.then`

 ## Defining a trait